Morning, Thursday, 25th September 2025

 Policy, regulation and the Industrial Strategy

-Taking place in the wider context of the 2025 Spending Review, and proposed investment in satellite connectivity for rural areas, there will also be a focus on recent regulatory decisions, including Ofcom’s licensing of non-geostationary satellite systems and the release of additional spectrum for satellite services.
+Taking place in the wider context of the 2025 Spending Review and proposed investment in satellite connectivity for rural areas, there will also be a focus on recent regulatory decisions - including Ofcom’s licensing of non-geostationary satellite systems and the release of additional spectrum for satellite services.
+Delegates will also consider the recently announced UK Space Frontiers 2035 initiative, assessing its plans to deliver a long-term national vision for the industry across government agencies and guide priorities for future missions.

-Areas for discussion include balancing domestic sector development with market access for international operators, alongside addressing challenges of regulatory coordination across bodies such as Ofcom, the UKSA, and DSIT.
-Delegates will consider the anticipated response from government to the UK Space Agency’s consultation on orbital liabilities, insurance, charging, and sustainability and how it is likely to affect investor confidence and environmental governance.
+Areas for discussion include balancing domestic sector development with market access for international operators, alongside how the incorporation of the UK Space Agency into the Department for Science, Innovation and Technology might help address challenges of regulatory coordination and streamline support for the sector.
+Delegates will consider the anticipated response from government to the UK Space Agency’s consultation on orbital liabilities, insurance, charging, and sustainability and its potential impact on investor confidence and environmental governance.

 Supply chains, UK capabilities and international relationships

-Priorities for improving capacity and developing supply chains required to support production and deployment of large-scale satellite constellations will also be considered, alongside what will be needed from policy and regulation to develop core capabilities in the UK, such as In-orbit Servicing, Assembly, and Manufacturing (ISAM).
+Priorities for improving capacity and developing supply chains required to support production and deployment of large-scale satellite constellations will also be considered.
+What will be needed from policy and regulation to develop core capabilities in the UK - such as In-orbit Servicing, Assembly, and Manufacturing - will also be discussed, with a new procurement process recently launched by the UK Space Agency for a £75.6m tender for the UK’s first Active Debris Removal initiative.

-Attendees will also consider issues around maintaining and investing in strategic partnerships with international bodies - including the European Space Agency - as the Government commits to increasing bilateral civil R&D funding to £75m over five years.
-The impact of geopolitical issues will also be discussed, including trade and national security challenges, as as factors underlying aims to diversify and strengthen the UK’s space innovation ecosystem.
+Attendees will also consider issues around maintaining and investing in strategic partnerships with international bodies - including the European Space Agency - as the Government commits to increasing bilateral civil research and development funding to £75m over five years.
+The impact of geopolitical issues will also be discussed, including trade and national security challenges, as factors underlying aims to diversify and strengthen the UK’s space innovation ecosystem.

 Funding

-Sessions will assess funding mechanisms such as the C-LEO programme, looking at how it is applied and the engagement needed with stakeholders as it progresses.
+Sessions will assess funding mechanisms such as the Connectivity in Low-Earth Orbit programme, looking at how it is applied and the engagement needed with stakeholders as it progresses.
 Delegates will examine tailored support for space sector organisations through the Business Pathway programme.

 We also expect discussion on improving access to finance through the Private Investment Framework and priorities for fostering regional growth and collaboration through Catapult-led partnerships.
-There will also be discussion on how to meet the needs of early-stage businesses and SMEs, alongside strategies to de-risk long-term infrastructure projects and attract large scale private investment.
+There will also be discussion on how to meet the needs of early-stage businesses and small and medium-sized enterprises, alongside strategies to de-risk long-term infrastructure projects and attract large scale private investment.

 Regulation

 The conference will also examine what will be needed from regulation to best support delivery of the UK’s industrial space ambitions.
-Delegates will look at the implementation of innovative regulatory frameworks, the meeting of industry needs through the Space Regulatory Sandbox, and sector priorities for Ofcom making available spectrum for satellite connectivity.
+Delegates will look at the implementation of innovative regulatory frameworks, sector priorities for Ofcom making available spectrum for satellite connectivity, and next steps in taking forward recommendations to improve regulation in the recently published Regulatory Sandbox for Rendezvous and Proximity Operations: Stage 1 report.

-Collaboration in designing Space Regulatory Standards will also be discussed, as the BSI consults on guidance on environmental considerations for launch capabilities and long-term sustainability of outer space activities, including space debris, and dark and quiet skies.
+Collaboration in designing Space Regulatory Standards will also be discussed, as the British Standards Institution consults on guidance on environmental considerations for launch capabilities and long-term sustainability of outer space activities, including space debris, and dark and quiet skies.

 Workforce and skills development

-Further areas for discussion include support for the workforce and skills development through the Space Education and Future Workforce programme, and addressing ongoing skills gaps in software and AI within the UK space sector, including mid-career upskilling and expansion of talent pipelines through STEM education and CPD programmes.
+Further areas for discussion include support for the workforce and skills development through the Space Education and Future Workforce programme, and addressing ongoing skills gaps in software and artificial intelligence within the UK space sector, including mid-career upskilling and expansion of talent pipelines through science, technology, engineering and maths education and professional development programmes.

 Further areas for discussion

-- policy: priorities for future development, accountability and delivery mechanisms across the ecosystem - developing long-term industrial strategy for the UK space sector
+- policy: priorities for future development, accountability and delivery mechanisms across the ecosystem - incorporation of the UK Space Agency into the Department for Science, Innovation and Technology - developing long-term industrial strategy for the UK space sector

-- industrial strategy and manufacturing: support for domestic production and high-value R&D activity - opportunities for manufacturing clusters and regional growth
+- industrial strategy and manufacturing: support for domestic production and high-value research and development activity - opportunities for manufacturing clusters and regional growth

-- funding: role of venture capital and barriers to growth - support for SMEs through UKSA and Catapult programmes
+- funding: role of venture capital and barriers to growth - support for small and medium-sized enterprises through UK Space Agency and Catapult programmes

-- connectivity: potential of NGSO systems such as Kuiper for bridging the digital divide - broadband rollout in underserved rural areas
+- connectivity: potential of non-geostationary orbit systems such as Kuiper for bridging the digital divide - broadband rollout in underserved rural areas

 - security and resilience: protecting UK space infrastructure against threats - dual-use technologies in defence and commercial settings - UK capabilities and supply chain security